code-with-dilip/explore-kotlin/README.md

 - **if** is an expression in kotlin
     - This means that the last line in the if statement is assigned as a result to the variable
     - Anytime using **if** as an expression, it is mandatory to have an **else** block
+      - A quick thing to note is that different branches can execute different result

 ```kotlin
 private fun ifExpression(name: String) {